 AFL on Telstra & AFL Live Pass

 Previously a handy go-to option for Telstra customers, there has been recent changes to Telstra Live Pass offers, with Live Pass no longer available through the official AFL app.
 However, Telstra Live Pass members can sign up to Kayo for a discount, with the official AFL app still offering plenty of coverage in terms of highlights, score updates and commentary.

 AFL on Channel 7

 A free-to-air option, Channel 7 has secured part of the coverage for the AFL season, including all play-off matches and the Grand Final.
-Channel 7 will broadcast up to five games a week – including Friday night, Saturday afternoon, Saturday night, as well as Sunday afternoon – with games shown on either Channel 7 or 7mate, although this will be dependent on which state you’re watching from.
+Channel 7 will broadcast multiple games per week, with games shown on either Channel 7 or 7mate, although this will be dependent on which state you’re watching from.

 - If you want to catch your team in action, be sure to check your local TV guides so that you don’t miss a second of play.
 But you’ll have to put up with the TV ads.

 If you can’t make it to your spot in front of the TV, AFL matches are also available on radio, although which station you’ll need to will be dependent on your state and local network.
 If you’re not sure what to set your radio to, the official AFL website lists all broadcasting rights for each state, making it easier for you to catch all the action.